 Australia has all sort of vocational courses for you to chose from in different VET schools.
-Competition has beaten the prices of these schools down to between AU$1.200 and AU$2.500 per term (12 weeks).
-Schools in this price range are mainly in Sydney – I wouldn’t put it there as Brisbane and Melbourne has become very cheap too.
+Competition has beaten the prices of these schools down to from AU$1.200 to AU$2.500 per term (12 weeks).

 These colleges adjust their training programs to the needs of foreign students:

 - They enable students to study with flexible schedules (morning classes, afternoon or evening classes), which enable students to combine their study with their work.

 - The lessons are usually only 36 weeks per year, thus students have long holidays (16 weeks).